 Cloud infrastructure

-The platform sits on Google Cloud, owned by the Google Workspace organisation neumatics.eu, with workload separated into dedicated projects under a platform/ folder and a neumatics-network-host Shared-VPC project under shared-services/.
+The infrastructure that runs SoulMap sits on Google Cloud, owned by the Google Workspace organisation neumatics.eu, with workload separated into dedicated projects under a platform/ folder and a neumatics-network-host Shared-VPC project under shared-services/.
 Every CMEK-supporting resource is encrypted with a key from a single keyring in europe-west4.
-AlloyDB is the operational store and is paused by default at our pre-launch scale; per-domain Cloud Run services replace the old functions/main.py monolith; Datastream streams change-data from AlloyDB into BigQuery; an aggregated org-level audit sink lands in a sealed neumatics-audit-logs project that no application service can reach.
+AlloyDB is the operational store and is paused by default whenever the product does not need it awake; per-domain Cloud Run services replace the old functions/main.py monolith; Datastream streams change-data from AlloyDB into BigQuery; an aggregated org-level audit sink lands in a sealed neumatics-audit-logs project that no application service can reach.
 On top of all of this rides the calibration pipeline that produced the Phase-1 corpus and Probe 5 convergence.

 This is the reviewer-grade view.
 The methodology that the calibration pipeline serves lives at /about/science.
-The full per-report deliverable surface, including the proprietary IP that does not belong in a public document, is gated behind a passkey at /about/reports.
+The full per-report deliverable surface, including the proprietary IP that does not belong in a public document, sits in a passkey-gated reports tier, available on request.

 The pages below are written against what is actually deployed, with infra/, services/, src/lib/api-helpers.ts, and apphosting.yaml as the source of truth.
-Where Foundation v1 names a commitment that has not yet shipped (Knowledge Catalog tagging, the Firestore region cutover, Vertex Reasoning Engine redeploy to europe-west4), the pages say so explicitly with a ⏳.
+Where Foundation v1 names a commitment that has not yet shipped (Knowledge Catalog tagging, the Firestore region cutover), the pages say so explicitly with a ⏳.

 What you'll find here